Total Mortgage Arena: NBA preseason basketball

 On October 18, 2003, the Arena at Harbor Yard hosted an National Basketball Association (NBA) preseason game between the New Jersey Nets and Toronto Raptors.
 The Nets defeated the Raptors 93–77.

 On October 15, 2005, the Arena at Harbor Yard also hosted a preseason game between the New Jersey Nets and New York Knicks.
 The Knicks defeated the Nets 93–84 in the contest.

 International basketball

 Westchester Knicks

-After it was announced that their arena, the Westchester County Center, would be unable to host them for the 2021-22 NBA G League season, Webster Bank Arena served as the home of the Westchester Knicks, a professional basketball team in the NBA G League and the affiliate of the New York Knicks of the National Basketball Association (NBA).
+After it was announced that their arena, the Westchester County Center, would be unable to host them for the 2021-22 NBA G League season for it being a temporary makeshift COVID-19 hospital, Webster Bank Arena served as the home of the Westchester Knicks, a professional basketball team in the NBA G League and the affiliate of the New York Knicks of the National Basketball Association (NBA).
+On June 21, 2022, the Westchester Knicks announced that their home games would continue at the Total Mortgage Arena for the 2022–23 season.

 Special events

 Gymnastics

 On November 12, 2016, the arena hosted the Kellogg's Tour of Gymnastics Champions.

-Mixed martial arts
+Mixed Martial Arts

 On August 24, 2019, Bellator 225 was hosted at Webster Bank with the headliner being Mitrione vs. Kharitonov 2.